 According to Feeding America, Americans waste $218 billion worth of food each year which comes down to $1600 for each American family.

 You can imagine how much food we waste each year.
 What to do to save this money?

-First, do shopping according to your need that you can consume easily in a week.
+First, do shopping according to your need so that you can consume easily in a week.
 Second, freeze food items properly so that no more chance of occurring fungus.
-Third, consume maximum stock by planning different types of meals to make sure waste produce as little as possible.
+Third, consume maximum stock by planning different types of meals to make sure waste produces as little as possible.

-You also love: 12 Best Money Saving Apps for 2022
+You also love: the 12 Best Money Saving Apps for 2022